google-research/scenic/README.md

 they can simply fork any of the mentioned functionalities and redefine, layers, losses, metrics, logging methods, tasks, architectures, as well as training and evaluation loops.
-The modularity of library-level code makes it flexible for projects to fall placed on any spot in the "run-as-is" to "fully-customized" spectrum.
+The modularity of library-level code makes it flexible for projects to fall placed on any spot in the "run-as-is" to "fully customized" spectrum.

 Common baselines such as a ResNet and Vision Transformer (ViT) are implemented